SMALL FIBER NEUROPATHY—BUT TESTS ARE NORMAL

 Can Lyme disease cause small fiber neuropathy?

 Yes.
-It has been documented and may be linked to persistent symptoms.
+Small fiber neuropathy has been described in Lyme disease patients and may contribute to persistent sensory and autonomic symptoms.

-In some cases, symptoms improve significantly with appropriate treatment.
+In some patients, neuropathic symptoms improve significantly after treatment.

-Standard tests do not detect small fiber involvement.
+Standard nerve tests evaluate large fibers and often miss small fiber involvement.

 Dr. Daniel Cameron, MD, MPH